greyhoundforty/roks-icd-workshop/workshop/exercise-6/README.md

     Run 'oc status' to view your app.
 ```

+This will create an ImageStream, Deployment, a Pod, and a Service resource for the example Health app.

 ### Check on status
 We can check on the status of the application by using the `status` command.
 Throwing the `--suggest` flag will look at your current rollout and make suggestions on ways to fix any possible issues.
 In this case it is suggesting that we add a rediness and liveness probe.